 Providing training opportunities to students & professionals

 The mission of the Maine Cyber Range (MCR) is to provide an immersive training and simulation center that takes cyber education and workforce development to the next level.
-The MCR provides students and professionals with market-leading, commercially licensed security products allowing them to build their skills on how to best detect, respond, and prevent cyber incidents; Skills that can be immediately applied in the workplace.
+The MCR provides students and professionals with market-leading, commercially licensed security products to help them build their skills on how to best detect, respond, and prevent cyber incidents; Skills that can be immediately applied in the workplace.

 Enhance UMA’s Academic Cybersecurity Program

-Students are provided innovative technology and a curriculum designed to meet the growing demands in the field of cybersecurity.
-An immersive hands-on experience is essential to effective learning and knowledge retention.
-UMA decided to embrace the approach of hands-on simulation in order to provide an experience that resembles the ones that students will encounter during their professional career.
+An immersive hands-on experience is essential to effective learning and knowledge retention, and the Maine Cyber Range has embraced that approach.
+Students are provided innovative technology and a curriculum designed to meet the growing demands in the field of cybersecurity, giving them an experience that resembles the ones they will encounter during their professional career.

 Address Cybersecurity Skills Shortage